MadStu/Dextro/README.md

 If you haven't done so already, install the windows wallet from https://github.com/dextrocoin/dextro/releases Create a new receive address and call it something like MN1.
 Although I like to call mine the name of my server so it's easier to track which VPS each MN is installed on.

 Then send 1000 DXO coins to the address you just created.
-Make sure the address receives EXACTLY 1000 coins, so DO NOT tick the "Subtract fee from amount" option.
+Make sure the address receives EXACTLY 1000 coins.
 We now need to **wait** for 15 confirmations of the transaction so we'll get on with the remote VPS install.